squidfunk/mkdocs-material/docs/tutorials/blogs/engage.md

     ```

     The hook first checks if the current page is a blog post and then appends
     Markdown code for the share buttons.
+The buttons use icons, so you also need
+    to configure the following markdown extensions:

+    ```yaml
+    markdown_extensions:
+      - attr_list
+      - pymdownx.emoji:
+          emoji_index: !!python/name:material.extensions.emoji.twemoji
+          emoji_generator: !!python/name:material.extensions.emoji.to_svg
+    ```

 ## Add a discussion system